 - 1. Higher position in the group,

 - 2. Higher number of points,

 - 3. Better goal difference,

 - 4. Higher number of goals scored for,

-- 5. Better seeding number in the previous Championship
+- 5. Better seeding number coming into the Championship

 Should the number of teams in the groups be different or in special circumstances, the IIHF Competition Committee will prepare an appropriate solution for consideration of IIHF Council.